xusimpson/xusimpson/README.md

 - 👋 Hi, I’m @xusimpson
 - 👀 UCSD Applied Math Major & Cognitive Science Major (Specializing in Machine Learning)
-- 💞 Instagram Account : officialsimpsonx
+- 💞 Columbia University - MA Statistic

 <!---
 xusimpson/xusimpson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.